heftyy/nagios-trapd/README.md

 # Installation
 * * *

-Sensu-trapd can be installed from source using its Makefile:
+nagios-trapd can be installed from source using its Makefile:

 ```
 make install
 ```

-Sensu-trapd can also be packaged to deb's (and hopefully RPMs at some point):
+nagios-trapd can also be packaged to deb's (and hopefully RPMs at some point):

 ```
 make deb